GSA-TTS/identity-dev-docs/_pages/support.md

 * Troubles with redirecting back to your application / Service Provider
 * Trouble reading or receiving expected user attributes
 * Users being unable to sign into production Service Provider (these are top priority to resolve, assuming it is related to Login.gov)
-* Feedback you want to share about your experience using the developer docs / dashboard (we are always looking to improve)
+* Feedback you want to share about your experience using the developer docs / portal (we are always looking to improve)
-* Any bugs you encounter in the dashboard or developer docs (broken links, user management issues, etc)
+* Any bugs you encounter in the portal or developer docs (broken links, user management issues, etc)
 </div>
   </dd>
   <dt class="usa-accordion__heading">